 - I used a mixture of self raising and wholemeal flour, if you want to use all self raising then omit the baking powder.
 It isn’t recommended that babies have too many whole grains, so I wouldn’t recommended making this cake with all wholemeal flour.

 - I’ve not made this cake gluten free, but I’m sure it’d work well with a gluten free flour blend.
-You may need to add a little bit of extra moisture as gluten free flour can be dried, but this is a very moist cake anyway.
+You may need to add a little bit of extra moisture as gluten free flour can be drier, but this is a very moist cake anyway.

 - You can replace the eggs for chia or flax eggs if you need the cake to be egg free, and also use a plant milk to make it vegan.